Train-travel booking guide

 Photo: Daniel Elkan

-Sometimes, booking rail travel online is simple.
-Sometimes it isn't.
+As a result, sometimes booking rail travel online is simple, and sometimes it isn't.

 For journeys involving two or more trains, there might be more suitable schedules that algorithms won’t generate.
 In some cases, bookable train journeys don't show up online or are marked as 'not available'.
 It’s ridiculous, and the more travellers know this, the better.